 ABOUT IHHELPP

 IHHELPP is a volunteer-based charitable foundation borne out of a simple desire to share the ample blessings that we receive with needy Filipinos in the Philippines.
-From school supplies to disaster-resilient homes and bathrooms, we have been giving support to school children, youth & families in need since 2006.
-Such efforts evolved into a charitable foundation formed by friends and associates who share the same vision, passion, and commitment.
+From school supplies that were personally donated since 2006, such efforts evolved into a charitable foundation formed by friends and associates who share the same vision, passion, and commitment.
+Since 2012, we have been building houses, bathrooms, classrooms, and recently started a feeding program to support underserved school children, youth & families.

 Our vision is to create a leveled playing field for the poor by promoting health & well-being, housing, education, and livelihood.
 We are guided by the counsel...